-KOIN Center 222 SW Columbia Street Suite 1600 Portland, OR 97201 503-222-6060
+KOIN Center 222 SW Columbia Street Suite 1600 Portland, OR 97201 503-222-6060 This page intentionally blank

 Acknowledgements

 ECONorthwest prepared this report for the City of Milwaukie.
 ECONorthwest and the City of Milwaukie thank those who helped develop the Milwaukie Housing Capacity Analysis.
 This project is funded by Oregon general fund dollars through the Department of Land Conservation and Development (DLCD).
 The contents of this report do not necessarily reflect the views or policies of the State of Oregon.